IanWhitney/kafka_brownbag/README.md

 ## Use Cases

-In my day to day work, I see many places where Kafka could be used on campus.
+In my day to day work I see many places where Kafka could be used on campus.
 After this brief intro you may see other options.

 ### Live ETL